Sujai/hyderabad-iot-event/README.md

 #### Testing and Feedback
 - Program the compiled build on RB3Gen2 and provide your feedback

-### Task 3: Develop and build source code of IQ-9100 Beta Evaluation Kit.
+### Task 3: Download and build source code  for IQ9 Chipset using QSC Launcher.
 The goal is using an approved account of Qualcomm to download sources for the IQ9 Beta Development Kit.
 Qualcomm will provide credentials to use for download of the sources.
 This task needs a Ubuntu workstation.